-TCTA has achieved this honor for the past eight sessions — that’s 16 years — reflecting the hard work of our legislative staff, leaders and membership.
+TCTA has achieved this honor for 10 sessions in a row — that’s 20 years — reflecting the hard work of our legislative staff, leaders and membership.
 Hailey talks to legislators, legislative staffers and other lobbyists to arrive at the rankings.

-Paige Williams, director of legislation.
-Paige joined TCTA in 2008.
+Paige joined TCTA in 2008 and is the leader of TCTA's lobby team.
 Prior to TCTA, she clerked at the Court of Criminal Appeals and worked at the Travis County District Attorney's office and the Texas Association of School Boards.
 She also has extensive experience at the Capitol as a legislative aide.
 She has a law degree from UT-Austin.

-Quinn McCall, legislative liaison.
-Quinn first came to TCTA as an intern during the 2023 legislative session and was quickly asked to join the lobby team on a permanent basis after completing his internship.
-Quinn was a teacher in Aldine ISD for 6 years before leaving to seek his master's degree at UT (he has a BA in math from Texas A&M) and becoming a graduate research assistant through the Meadows Center for Preventing Educational Risk.
+Quinn came to TCTA as an intern during the 2023 legislative session and was asked to join the lobby team on a permanent basis after completing his internship.
+Quinn was a teacher in Aldine ISD for 6 years before becoming a graduate research assistant through the Meadows Center for Preventing Educational Risk.
+He has a BA in math from Texas A&M and a M. Ed in educational policy and planning from the University of Texas at Austin.

-Ann Fickel, executive director.
-Ann began her career as an aide for three sessions at the Capitol before joining TCTA as a member of the lobby team in 1990 and moved into the position of executive director in 2022.
-She has a master's degree in public affairs from the LBJ School at UT-Austin.
+Ann began her career as an aide for three sessions at the Capitol before joining TCTA as a member of the lobby team in 1990, and moved into the position of executive director in 2022.
+She has a BA in political science from Texas A&M and a master's degree in public affairs from the LBJ School at UT-Austin.

 TCTA remains involved post-session during the implementation of new laws with boards and state agencies, such as the Texas Education Agency, State Board of Education, State Board for Educator Certification and the Teacher Retirement System of Texas.